JamesTheBard/sisyphus-handbrake/README.md

     - `filters_options`
     - `subtitles_options`

-- The source file and the destination files use the standard naming conventions of `source` and `output_file`.
+- The source file and the destination files use the standard naming conventions of `source` and `output_file` for `sisyphus` modules.
 These have been removed from `source_options` and `destination_options` respectively.

 - Any option that specified listing tracks separated by commas have turned into arrays of values.
 For example, the `--audio` option specifies that you select the audio tracks you want to process separated by commas (e.g. `--audio 1,2,3`).
 For `sisyphus-json`, this turns into the following object: